RonXTCdaBass/yellow-psy/README.md

 "Psy" is a dark theme for "datenstrom-yellow" by RonXTCdaBass.

-all themes for "Yellow" i´ve seen, are toooo bright for me. so i made my darker design wich is better for me night-owl ;)
+all themes for "Yellow" i´ve seen, are toooo bright for me. so i´ve made this design.

+nothing special, just a few colors that are easier on my :eyes: eyes at night ;)

 my first upload for the "datenstrom-yellow" cms